What is in the veggie pancake recipe?

-These veggie pancakes remind me of hash browns.
-They are shredded potato mixed with yummy summer squash and carrots.
+Veggie pancakes are shredded potato mixed with yummy summer squash and carrots.
 I like them as a dinner time side dish, but they also make a great addition to the breakfast table – adding a little extra nutrition to the beginning of your day.

 - 3 medium potatoes